SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 #### Setting up Raspberry Pi

 First follow Raspberry Pi's [general setup](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up). <strong>Note: Choose Raspberry Pi OS (other) -> Raspberry Pi OS Lite (32-bit) as the operating system </strong>
-to install official Raspian image.
+to install official Rasbpian image.
 We recommend setting up your internet connection and enabling ssh-connection via sudo raspi-config by following [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md#) setup.
 Alternatively, you can do everything on your host computer after flashing the image to an sd card by following [headless-wifi-setup](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md#) and [headless-ssh-setup](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md#) to modify the boot-partition of the sd card with ssh and wpa_supplicant.conf files.

 If you are going to use ssh connection to control the raspberrypi, please get the ip-address of the raspberrypi by running on the raspberrypi terminal